Van-Pires: Broadcast

 The series was broadcast through first-run syndication airing in 90% of markets through UPN, The WB, and Fox network affiliates.

+The series was broadcast in the United States through broadcast syndication beginning September 13, 1997.

 Soundtrack

 In 2000, the John Entwistle Band released Music from Van-Pires as an official album and soundtrack to the series.
 It was John Entwistle's last solo album before his death two years later.